coxhinkins

 Forecasting and budgeting

-• Float & Fathom is an excellent tool for tracking performance and cash flow.
+• Float & Fathom is an excellent tool for tracking financial performance and cash flow.

-• Highlight Reporting: For financial dashboards, KPIs, and budgeting.
+• Highlight Reporting: For financial dashboards, Key Performance Indicators (KPIs), and budgeting.

 • Adaptive insights: Sophisticated planning for intricate organisations.